tBuLi/symfit/docs/tutorial.rst

     fit = Fit(model, x=xdata, y=ydata, p=pdata)

-By using the magic of named models, the flow of information is still very clear, even with such a complicated function.
+By using the magic of named models, the flow of information is still relatively clear, even with such a complicated function.

 This syntax also supports vector valued functions::